The very latest version, source code and documentation for RomWBW can be found here.

 Getting started with RomWBW

-The standard distribution of RomWBW for SC126 assumes a terminal is connected to serial port A, as illustrated above.
-The default serial port settings are: 115200 baud, 8 data, 1 stop, no parity, no flow control.
+The standard distribution of RomWBW for SC503 assumes a terminal is connected to serial port A. The default serial port settings are: 115200 baud, 8 data, 1 stop, no parity, and hardware flow control.
+An FTDI serial to USB adapter is shown above, connected to serial port A.

 An SD card is optional.
-If present, it should be connected via a suitable adapter to SPI SD Card 1, as illustrated above.
+If present, it should be connected either directly, as illustrated above, or remotely using a 6-way Dupont cable.

-At power up RomWBW initialises and displays diagnostic information on SC126’s LED port (the green LEDs shown above).
+At power up RomWBW initialises and displays self-test results on the status LED.
+It also shows more detailed diagnostic information on the LEDs of a digital I/O module, if present and set to address 0xA0.
 It also outputs system information to the terminal.

 - 0000 0000 = State after hardware reset